dhis2/maintenance-app-beta/docs/developer/README.md

     [use-query-params](https://github.com/pbeshai/use-query-params)
   - [tanstack-router](https://tanstack.com/router/v1)

-### How do we set up **routes**?

-- We have a **config** with all routes
-  - Makes it easier to infer whether the user has authority to view a certain section, as that can depend on whether the user has the auhority to view child sections (e.g. is the user allowed to view the "Data Element" overview page with links to the list view and the add-new form)
-    - Although that'd a be better UX, for now we could sacrifice that completeness for simplicity.
-The user might end up on a page with no links (and ideally a message that the user doesn't have the authority to view any child sections)
-- We declare routes **in JSX**
-  - Much better overview, less config, easier to reason about

 ### Do we want to copy anything from "mar-y"?

 A duplicate fo the old code has been put [here](https://github.com/Mohammer5/mar-y).